Stroboscopic measurements in Markov networks: Exact generator reconstruction vs. thermodynamic inference: Inference via generator reconstruction

 Then $L_0$ is the only such matrix and can be determined from $\GM$ constructively.
 The final expression for $L_0$ given in Eq. \eqref{eq:L_0_Z_lnD_Z_invers} will be derived in the following proof.
 A visualization of the proof is shown in Figure \ref{fig:proof_different_scenarios_gerschgorin_circles}.

 Put colloquially, the result states that we can successfully reconstruct the generator of the system from the matrix of propagators $\GM$, provided that we knew somehow that the spacing $\Delta t$ between the observations is smaller than $\pi/\escmax$.
-Since there is no reason to assume that $\escmax$ should be known to an external observer, in Section \ref{sec:upper_bound_r_max} we complement this result with one that requires a more restrictive condition than \eqref{condition:r_smaller_pi_over_dt}, but does not require knowing the maximal escape rate.
+Since there is no reason to assume that $\escmax$ should be known to an external observer, in Section \ref{sec:upper_bound_r_max} we complement this result with \re{a variant proved by Cuthbert \cite{cuth73}, which} requires a more restrictive condition than \eqref{condition:r_smaller_pi_over_dt}, but does not require knowing the maximal escape rate.

 \paragraph{Proof and remarks.} We assume that the matrix $\GMT$ is diagonalizable in the form

 with $D=\text{diag}(\lambda_1,...,\lambda_{\az})$ and an invertible matrix $Z$.
 The nondiagonalizable case is discussed briefly at the end of this proof.